 The Grid offers four-month editorial internships and three-month photography internships, all year round.
 All of the internship programs are full time and unpaid.
 Our goal is to give emerging writers, editors, photographers, and graphic designers the experience and knowledge they need to launch their careers—and did we mention that our internships are also a lot of fun?
 Information on the programs is listed below.

 The Grid’s interns are involved in the creation of each issue — through research, writing and generating story ideas.
 Our interns are expected to painstakingly fact-check each article that goes into the magazine, an enormously important task that will not only ensure the credibility of the publication, but also help improve one’s research skills and eye for details.

 Applicants to The Grid’s internship program should have a keen interest in the city, be organized and detail-oriented and possess excellent communication skills.
 In addition to their weekly duties, interns will attend story meetings and regularly liaise with The Grid’s writers and editors, who will mentor successful applicants over the course of their term.
 Sure, it might not pay all that well — OK, it doesn’t pay at all! — but a Grid internship is a fantastic crash course in magazines and the magazine industry.
 Several of our current editors and regular contributors first came to The Grid as interns.

-We are accepting applications for the January internship session.
-The application deadline is Monday, December 16.
+We will begin accepting applications for the May internship session at the end of March.
 Interested applicants should read our internship FAQs and then complete the assignment below, which will provide us with insight into your writing and critical thinking skills, your familiarity with The Grid and your attention to detail.
 Completed applications and résumés should be submitted to Jacob Rutka at firstname.lastname@example.org.
 He can also be reached at 416-869-4952 for any questions related to the internship.